Z-Bolt/OctoScreen/README.md

 # OctoScreen [![GitHub release](https://img.shields.io/github/release/Z-Bolt/OctoScreen.svg)](https://github.com/Z-Bolt/OctoScreen/releases) [![license](https://img.shields.io/github/license/Z-Bolt/OctoScreen.svg)]()

 _OctoScreen_ is a LCD touch interface for your OctoPrint server.
 It is based on GTK+3 and allows you to control your 3D Printer using a [LCD touch screen](https://amzn.to/2L8cRkR), a [Raspberry Pi](https://amzn.to/39LPvvF), and [OctoPrint](https://octoprint.org/).
-It's an _X application_ that's executed directly in the X Server without a window manager or browser, and opreates as a frontend for OctoPrint.
+It's an _X application_ that's executed directly in the X Server without a window manager or browser, and operates as a frontend for OctoPrint.

 <img width="480" src="https://user-images.githubusercontent.com/10328858/101729412-f66ab780-3a6c-11eb-8fd8-8bbf5c8c1dc7.png" />
 Idle